dakkad/buck/src/com/facebook/buck/intellijplugin/README.md

 * Set your compiler to use compatibility with 1.6 (Settings -> Build, Execution and Deployment -> Compiler -> Java Compiler -> Project Bytecode Version = 1.6.

+# Entry Points
+The initial version of the runner supports basic buck project commands with the ability to feed back that buck is running in a background.
+The BuckProjectAction contains the primary entry point for the buck project action.

 # Plugin Packaging